BA-cybersec/eng114-devops/readme.md

 - Because NACLs function at the subnet level of a VPC, each NACL can be applied to one or more subnets, but each subnet is required to be associated with one—and only one—NACL.

 - NACLs are stateless - response traffic is subject to inbound and outbound rules.

+- Use cases:
+- For example if you wanted to remove a user's SSH access.
+In this case you have two choices — 1) Remove SSH inbound allow rule of that user in the Security Group Inbound Rule.
+2) Add an NACL Rule explicitly denying traffic from their IP address.
+If you go with the first one, they would not lose thier SSH connection, this is due to the connection tracking behavior of Security Groups.
+If you go with the latter choice, NACL would immediately block his Connection.
+So in this case, it’s better to use a NACL Deny Rule rather than deleting a Security Group allow Rule.